 If your Cloud Billing account is closed or inactive, you can reopen the account.

-Before a Cloud Billing account can be reactivated, you must resolve any payments-related issues or suspensions.
+Before a Cloud Billing account can be reactivated, you must resolve any Google payments-related issues or suspensions.
 Follow the steps in the resolving declined payments troubleshooter for assistance.

 - Learn how to reopen a closed Cloud Billing account.